symphoniacloud/dynamodb-entity-store/documentation/TransactionalOperations.md

 * When I want to put two related items, but I only want to put both items if both satisfy a condition check
 * When I want to get two related items in a fast moving system, and know for sure that both items represented the same point in time

-The AWS docs have a [section devoted to DynamoDB transactions](https://docs.aws.amazon.com/amazondynamodb/latest/developerguide/transactions.html) so I recommend you start with them if you're new to this area.
+The AWS docs have a [section devoted to DynamoDB transactions](https://docs.aws.amazon.com/amazondynamodb/latest/developerguide/transactions.html) so I recommend you start with that if you're new to this area.

-DynamoDB supports two different types of transactional operation - `TransactWriteItems` and `TransactGetItems`.
+DynamoDB has two different types of transactional operation - `TransactWriteItems` and `TransactGetItems`.
 _DynamoDB Entity Store_ supports both types.

 Transactions often involve multiple types of entity, and one of the powerful aspects of DynamoDB transactional operations is that they support multiple tables in one operation.